tvandame/back-end-developer-interview-questions/README.md

 ###<a name="databasespecific">Database Specific Questions</a>

+* General SQL
+	* What is the difference between a View and a Table?
+	* What does the HAVING clause do?
+	* How do you choose a column to be indexed?
 * Do you know MySQL?
 	* How would you backup and restore data using `mysqldump` from the command line?
 	* When should you use SQL_CACHE and S_NO_CACHE on your queries?